-Perhaps the next step would be an agreement to discuss policies and their international spillover effects at meetings such as those of the IMF Board, the IMFC, the BIS and the G-20.
-The discussion would be based on background papers, which would be commissioned from both traditional sources like the IMF, as well as non-traditional sources like the group of academics and EM central banks.
+Perhaps the next step would be an agreement to discuss policies and their international spillover effects at meetings such as those of the IMF Board, the International Monetary and Financial Committee, the Bank for International Settlements, and the G20.
+The discussion would be based on background papers, which would be commissioned from both traditional sources like the IMF and nontraditional sources like the group of academics and EM central banks.

-These papers would attempt to isolate the nature of spillovers as well as their magnitude, and attempt a preliminary classification of policy actions.
+These papers would attempt to isolate the nature of spillovers as well as their magnitude and attempt a preliminary classification of policy actions.
 Almost surely, there will be a lot of fuzziness about which color to attribute to a wide range of recent policies.
-But discussion can help participants understand both how the policies could be classified if we had better models and data, as well as how the models and data gathering can be improved.
+But discussion can help participants understand both how the policies could be classified if we had better models and data and how the models and data gathering can be improved.